 - June 16-19, 2013 – The Taipei International Conference: “Citizen Politics and Democracy in East Asia” and Planning Workshop

 Scholars were invited to share their research and explore the development of democracy in the region by looking at changes in the attitudes of citizens.
 The conference has given us a better understanding of the complexities of the region and has provided us with the tools by which we can promote regional democratic stability and development.
 Following the conference, some scholars stayed behind for the Asian Barometer Survey planning meeting, in which the questionnaire for the fourth wave of the survey was discussed.

 Panelists at the conference presented data from the Asian Barometer Survey and compared these findings with prevailing survey data in the United States.
-Leading experts from both sides of the Pacific weighed the potential implications of these studies for future relations between China and other East Asian countries and for U.S.-China relations.
+Leading experts from both sides of the Pacific weighed the potential implications of these studies for future relations between Mainland China and other East Asian countries and for U.S.-Mainland China relations.

 Listen to the audio recording: Part 1 Part 2

 - October 22-23, 2012 – The Taipei International Conference: “How East Asians View the Rise of Mainland China”

 Organized by the Asian Barometer Survey and Shanghai Jiao Tong University, the conference raised the following questions:

 1. Did East Asians anticipate the rise of Mainland China and do they welcome this trend with open arms?

 2. What factors shape the popular perception of Mainland China’s rise?